 - Do you want to enjoy the culture and maybe get a bit of sightseeing done?

 To help you get your head around it and decide what would be the best option for you we wrote an article How to Dive Palau, Liveaboard or Land-Based? providing you with all the relevant information to make an informed choice of what is best for your Palau diving holiday.

 There are only a handful of airports that offer direct flights into Palau, therefore getting to Palau can be a stretch but it will be worth it.

 In short, when you are planning to travel to Palau, there are a few routes:

-- To get into Palau from the Philippines you will fly via Manila
+- To get into Palau from Europe, you would fly to Manilla, and from there you fly to Palau.

 - To get into Palau South East Asia you will fly via Taipei or Seoul

 We wrote an in-depth guide that explains in full detail how to get to Palau, make sure to read it.